reactjs/react.dev/src/content/reference/react-dom/components/common.md

 #### Parameters {/*ref-callback-parameters*/}

 * `node`: A DOM node or `null`.
 React will pass you the DOM node when the ref gets attached, and `null` when the ref gets detached.
-Unless you pass the same function reference for the `ref` callback on every render, the callback will get temporarily detached and re-attached during ever re-render of the component.
+Unless you pass the same function reference for the `ref` callback on every render, the callback will get temporarily detached and re-attached during every re-render of the component.

 #### Returns {/*returns*/}